The Impact of 3D Printing for Plastic Design Engineers

 printing has been a breakthrough for how plastic part design and production can

 now be accomplished.

-using 3D printing technologies such as Polyjet, to create physical
+using 3D printing technologies such as Polyjet, to create physical models which

 have the same look and feel as the mass production part they’ve designed.
 By 3D